BTrDB/smartgridstore-manual/prerequisites.md

 rbd default features = 1
 ```

+Also, I believe it is necessary to have Linux Kernel 4.10 or greater.

 Next, the RBD provider also needs a ceph secret, but in a slighly different format.
 Get the literal key
 from your admin keyring with: